 For little ones just starting out, I recommend the fill-in-the-blank type of thank-yous.
 It’s easy to create these with fun paper on any home computer, or you can purchase them ready-made.
 Special note cards or personalized stationery can be a great motivator for your older children.

 Gifts aren’t the only reason for writing.
 Teach your kids to appreciate grandparents, neighbors, war veterans, and others who would love to find real mail in their box!

 As in other life disciplines, don’t settle for ordinary when your child is capable of so much more!
 Hand-written, personal notes are rare in our day, but always well-received!
 Sloppily written text filled with redundant wording, equals laziness.
 Add horizontal lines with a ruler to help your kids succeed in the neatness category.
 Rough drafts are often a good exercise and give Mom or Dad an opportunity to review and offer creative input.
 Have a thesaurus and dictionary handy as tools for successful expression.

 Although some would consider these matters trivial, big doors swing on small hinges.
 These simple real-life exercises will serve your child hugely in the days ahead in more ways than you can imagine.
 When we take our place as the wise, mature adults that we are, engaging with our children at the points where change needs to happen in their lives, we can expect greatness to emerge in the lives of our boys and girls.

 How have you handled these practical issues with your kids?

 Have you experienced success in these areas with other methods?

 Share your thoughts in the comments below~and thank you for reading-I’m honored!
 Hungry for more?
-Grab my free spring subscriber bonus How to Cure an Unhappy Kid and Transform Your Homelife
+Grab my free spring subscriber bonus How to Cure an Unhappy Kid and Revolutionize Your Homelife